Package insert / product label

 Preparation of Solution:

-- ADD THE INITIAL DILUTION TO ONE OF THE FOLLOWING DILUENTS BEFORE ADMINISTRATION to give a concentration of 1 g of erythromycin activity per liter (1 mg/mL) for continuous infusion or 1 to 5 mg/mL for intermittent infusion:
+- 2. Add the reconstituted solution to one of the following diluents before administration to give a concentration of 1 g of erythromycin activity per liter (1 mg/mL) for continuous infusion or 1 to 5 mg/mL for intermittent infusion:

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.